 However, I will mention sometimes I pull just 1-2 students from a group to work on a piece of a skill before calling the rest of the group to come over and join us.

-Let me start by listing some of my top alphabet identification and recognition free activities.
+Let me start by listing some of my top alphabet identification and letter recognition free activities.

 Strategy Tip: Keep an alphabet chart handy for reference so they can say their abc’s in order to find a match if they have difficulty naming it.

-2. I Spy Alphabet Zoo – I loved the I Spy activity from Marsha (above) so much that I created another version for my class to use.
+I Spy Jungle Letters - I love I Spy activities so much that I created another version for my class to use.

 This feels like a war game in the way it's played and is handy to play with an alphabet chart nearby.